feder-cr/Auto_Jobs_Applier_AIHawk/README.md

   Please add valuable details to the subject and to the description.
 If you need a new feature then please reflect this.
   I'll be more than happy to assist you!

 - Note for Contributors: If you would like to submit a Pull Request (PR), please target the `release` branch instead of `main`.
 The `release` branch is used for testing new code changes and will be periodically merged into `main` after validation.
-This approach ensures that only tested features make it into the main branch.
+This approach ensures that only tested features are included in the main branch.

 ## Conclusion